 Supermarket chains are the main channel for imported food products.
 They target mainly middle to high-income consumers.
 FAS Quito recommends that exporters of U.S. food and agricultural products contact large importers, wholesalers/distributors, or supermarkets directly.
-The main supermarket chains, accounting for 60 percent of total food sales, include La Favorita (SUPERMAXI and MEGAMAXI) and El Rosado (MI COMISARIATO).
-Tiendas Industriales Asociadas (TIA), Mega Santa Maria, and Supermercados Coral are growing chains of medium-sized supermarkets.
+The main supermarket chains, accounting for 60 percent of total food sales, include La Favorita (SUPERMAXI, MEGAMAXI and AKI) and El Rosado (MI COMISARIATO and TUTI).
+Hypermercados Coral, Tiendas Industriales Asociadas (TIA), and Mega Santa Maria are growing chains of medium-sized supermarkets.
 With dual income households on the rise and commute times and distances getting longer, consumers are increasingly turning to fast food and processed food products.
 Strategic alliances with producers are allowing local supermarkets to carry a growing number of store branded products.
 Competition is fierce.
 To seize market share, distributors will often discount products 10-20 percent in stores to build product awareness and demand.

-Importers require that the exporter obtains all necessary export permits and licenses and arranges for logistics to the U.S. shipping port.
-Imports in Ecuador are handled at the individual level or by a company.
-An import permit (DAI - Customs Import Declaration) is required.
-Certain imports require import authorization from the Ministry of Agriculture, the Ministry of Production, Foreign Trade, Investments, and Fisheries, and/or the Ministry of Public Health.
-Importers purchase based on price and quality.
-There are niche markets for high value products for high-income consumers, for whom pricing is not necessarily a concern.
-The use of point-of-purchase (POP) material is recommended, as well as promotional campaigns and samplings.
+Importers expect exporters to obtain all necessary export permits and licenses and to handle logistics up to the U.S. shipping port.
+In Ecuador, imports can be managed either by individuals or companies.
+All imports require an import permit known as the DAI (Customs Import Declaration).
+This documentation is essential for the legal entry of goods into the country.
+Certain imports into Ecuador require specific authorization from the Ministry of Agriculture, the Ministry of Production, Foreign Trade, Investments, and Fisheries, and/or the Ministry of Public Health.
+Importers typically make purchasing decisions based on price and quality.
+There are also niche markets for high-value products targeting high-income consumers, where pricing is less of a concern.
+It is recommended to use point-of-purchase (POP) materials, along with promotional campaigns and product samplings, to effectively attract consumers and boost product visibility in the market.